Roushan-77/HackIndia-spark-4-2025-tesseract/README.md

  AI-driven mental health assistant designed to help users reflect on their emotions through a short 5-question wellness check.
 It provides personalized suggestions, offers a basic chatbot for supportive conversation, and rewards users with a temporary motivational token.
 The project focuses on mental well-being, privacy, and emotional support, all without requiring any login.

 ## description
-Mental-Health-AI is an AI-powered chatbot that helps users assess their mental well-being through interactive questions and provides personalized self-care recommendations.
+Mental-Health-AI is an AI chatbot that helps users assess their mental well-being through interactive questions and provides personalized self-care recommendations.
 It also engages users in calming activities like music therapy to promote mental relaxation.

 ## AI inhancing in solution
 AI enhances the solution by providing personalized mental health assessments and tailored self-care recommendations based on user responses.